How To Start A Nonprofit In Iowa

 Our free account and tools will walk you through starting and maintaining an Iowa nonprofit.
 All for free.

+Hire us to form your Iowa nonprofit.
 Includes registered agent service, adaptable nonprofit templates & more$245 Total

 IA Nonprofit Articles of Incorporation Requirements

 To incorporate an Iowa nonprofit, you must complete and file nonprofit articles of incorporation with the Iowa Secretary of State.
 However, Iowa doesn’t provide a paper form that you can print and fill out.
 There is only an online form available when you sign up for a Fast Track Filing account at the Iowa Secretary of State’s website.
 Nonprofits that wish to submit their articles in person or by mail will need to prepare their own document based on the state’s requirements.
 We have provided an overview of those requirements below.